Photographing White Sands National Park, New Mexico

 But best of all, the colors produced at this time are incredible.
 Atmospheric color bounces off the white gypsum, resulting in a variety of hues from soft orange at golden hour to magnificent magentas and pinks to deep, rich blue at blue hour.
 The intensity of color may change from day to day, but I think the dunes are always at their most beautiful during this time.

 When shooting at sunset, remember that the best color and light may be directly behind you!
 Keep a watchful eye on the environment at all times for best results.
 Also remember (as mentioned earlier) it takes time to hike through sand, so it's easy to miss the best light when moving around.
-My recommendation is finding a composition you're happy with by golden hour, then sticking with it for the best possible light.
+I recommend finding a composition you're happy with soon before golden hour, then sticking with it for the best possible light.

-Finally, once the sun drops behind the San Andreas mountains, you may be tempted to start packing your bags.
-I highly recommend waiting a little longer, for there might be a final explosion of brilliant color just before the cool tones of blue hour set in.
+Finally, once the sun drops behind the San Andreas mountains, you may be tempted to start packing your bag.
+I highly recommend waiting a little longer, for there can be final explosions of color just before the cool tones of blue hour set in.
 Again, pack a head lamp so you can stay in the dune field as long as possible.

 How to photograph the dunes